Salem (supertanker): Loading and sinking

 On 30 November 1979 Salem left the port of Piraeus to load oil in the Kuwaiti port of Mina Al Ahmadi, on behalf of an Italian charterer.
 She loaded approximately 194,000 tons of light crude oil to be discharged in Genoa.
-The tanker, with its cargo, was insured at Lloyd's of London.
+The tanker, with her cargo, was insured at Lloyd's of London.
 She left Mina Al Ahmadi on 10 December and proceeded down the East African coast.
 On 27 December under the name Lema she entered the port of Durban, South Africa.
 There, the ship discharged 170–180,000 tons of cargo, and took on the same amount in ballast water in order to stay on a laden draft.
 She departed Durban on 2 January 1980.
 On 17 January 1980, under the name Salem, she was found off the Senegalese coast in distress.
 The British tanker British Trident rescued the crew of the sinking tanker.